 A common one is, writing your real name during an email communication.
-I did that a few times — I wrote my name in some emails that I sent to a few fellow bloggers.
-I am not worried about that because bloggers have their codes.
+I did that a few times.
+I wrote my name in some emails that I sent to a few fellow bloggers.
+It does not worry me much because bloggers have their codes.
 I know that my fellow bloggers will not reveal my name.

 Not that I am a famous person hiding under the shade of Settle in El Paso; it is that I do not want my boss to know I blog during office times.
-Yes, I am so efficient that I can blog during my office hours, plus I can manage my six figure income job.
-I could say seven figures but you won’t believe me.
+Yes, I am so efficient that I can blog during my office times.
+Additionally, I can manage my six-figure salary job.
+I could say seven-figure but you won’t believe me.
 Humor has to be close to reality.
-Not that I am joking here…
+Not that I am joking here …

 The whois command